onqtam/headjack/src/motivation/philosophy.md

 information theory and physics are interlinked.
 In the physical world signals traverse based on the natural laws but memetic ideas spread thanks to human-manipulated means - we don't have fair means of dissipation of information.
 We can't make sense of the world together.
 We can't coordinate

-The most powerful person in the world is the story teller.
-The storyteller sets the vision, values, and agenda of an entire generation that is to come - steve jobs

 Finance and media are the bedrock of society.